WilkMat3/SET09102_Personal_Portfolio/week2_setup.md

 ![image 3](./images/vs_cloned.PNG)
 *Caption: Proof of my instance of VS code being linked to the GitHub repository*

-On [image 3][image3], I have highlighted the push and pull links for the group project, as well as an avatar with my initials, therefore confirming that my Visual Studio was linked with our GitHub repository.
+On the [image 3][image3], I have highlighted the push and pull links for the group project, as well as an avatar with my initials, therefore confirming that my Visual Studio was linked with our GitHub repository.
 In my case, the only required configuration was to clone the repository in Visual Studio.
 I am using VS 2022, and I had relevant MAUI packages installed.

 ![image 4](./images/MAUI.PNG)
 *Caption: Configuration required for MAUI apps development*

-To correctly set up Visual Studio 2022 for MAUI apps development, users have to select the MAUI package during installation, as highlighted on the [image 4][image4].
+To correctly set up Visual Studio 2022 for MAUI app development, users have to select the MAUI package during installation, as highlighted in the [image 4][image4].

 To clone the repository, users have to obtain the link for the repository from its GitHub page.
 This can be done by clicking the green "clone" button and copying the repository link, as highlighted on the [image 5][image5].